-As a Clinical Education Specialist, I answer clinical questions, assist with demos and am involved in the implementation process to help the clinical staff formulate goals and make decisions on customizing their solution.
+As a nursing executive, I answer clinical questions, assist with demos and am involved in the implementation process to help the clinical staff formulate goals and make decisions on customizing their solution.
 I also help train staff to use the technology effectively.

 Tell us a little about your experience working in healthcare.

-I have been an RN for 29 years, working primarily in Women’s and Children’s care.
+I have been an RN for more than 30 years, working primarily in Women’s and Children’s care.
 I have worked in Oregon, Washington, California, Nebraska, South Dakota, and now Colorado.
-About 5 years ago, I transitioned from bedside nursing to clinical education as a unit educator.
+A few years ago, I transitioned from bedside nursing to clinical education as a unit educator.
 This allowed me to branch out and work with other educators on hospital wide initiatives.
 Through this change, I found a new passion of seeing the growth of other nurses, especially new graduates.